shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Make sufficiently long
 - Don't use security questions
     - If you do, then use random answers
-    - Issues: OSINT, social engineering
+    - Concern: OSINT, social engineering

 #### Password manager